Physical Education & Sport Funding Statement

 · Increase the quantity and quality of PE Lessons so that all pupils access at least 2 hours of quality PE teaching every week.
 (Last year all teaching staff took part in PE training to meet our School Improvement Plan target)

-· Introduce further swimming sessions to replace those lost with the closure of Hornby pool.
+· Introduce further swimming sessions to replace those lost during the closure of Hornby pool.

 · Increase staff confidence in teaching PE. (teaching staff have worked with a Local Authority Consultant to focus on gymnastics teaching and are putting their work into practice)